mahiuddinTuhin/js-topic-for-interview/readme.md

 #### closure is the ability of a function to capture and retain(holds) the values of its local variables, even after the function has completed execution.

+#### Closure is a function that really captures and retains another function and gets access to its variable and inner function.

 ```
 function createCounter() {
   let count = 0; // Outer scope variable